 My business partner, who has many years here, and I often take on the frenzied aspect of drug dealers as we run around to banks to get the right amount of cash for business purposes, forming happy little piles of bills until we have enough for larger transactions.
 I loved my first year here, when having two 500-peso notes ($52 dollars) made me feel irrationally rich.

 The good news is that you really notice what you spend when you pay in cash.

 Here is a link to some basic banking vocabulary put into context (which I prefer over list form).

 Have two banks at home.

 Another key change since your college days is that U.S online banking makes keeping track of money so much easier.
 If you have two separate U.S. banks and the ability to transfer money between banks, you give yourself still more an added layer of protection, should you lose a debit card or have problems with a pin number.

-Some might protest the fees or question the necessity of separate accounts, but having two banks that can connect and debit cards from both has saved my hide on multiple occasions.
-I wouldn't dream of having just one and I've been here five years.
+Some might protest the fees or question the necessity of separate accounts, but having two banks that you can transfer money back and forth from, and debit cards from each has saved my hide on multiple occasions.
+I wouldn't dream of having just one bank and I've been here five years.

 It's natural to feel a little vulnerable in another country.
 Debit cards from two banks and at least one credit card that you can draw cash from can keep you sane.

 Keep a point person in the U.S. who you can pay by direct deposit to do the unexpected task